100 years ago, US fought its deadliest battle in France

-A remembrance ceremony will take place on Sunday afternoon in the Meuse-Argonne cemetery, which is surrounded by green fields and forests in Romagne-sous-Montfaucon, a village in northeastern France.
-More than 14,000 graves will be lit with candles to honor those buried there.
+Officials, descendants of soldiers and visitors have braved strong winds and rain to attend a remembrance ceremony on Sunday afternoon in the Meuse-Argonne cemetery, which is surrounded by green fields and forests in Romagne-sous-Montfaucon, a village in northeastern France.

-Early Sunday, volunteers began reading the soldiers' names aloud, while others were in charge of placing candles on all the crosses.
+All day, volunteers have read the soldiers' names aloud, to honor those who sacrificed their lives for liberty, freedom and democracy.
 Covering 52 hectares (130 acres), Meuse-Argonne is the largest American cemetery in Europe.

+Organizers were forced to cancel the planned lighting of 14,000 candles because of the bad weather.

+Gerald York, grandson of World War I hero Sgt.
+Alvin York, praised a "beautiful commemoration".

 William M. Matz, secretary of the American Battle Monuments Commission (ABMC) that maintains the site, told The Associated Press that this piece of history must be retold to younger generations.